 \section{Acknowledgement}

 SSD acknowledges the support of NSF DMS 2134106, NSF CCF 2212261, NSF IIS 2143493, NSF IIS 2229881, Alfred P. Sloan Research Fellowship, and Schmidt Sciences AI 2050 Fellowship.
 RZ and MF acknowledge the support of NSF TRIPODS II DMS-2023166.
-The work of MF was supported in part by awards NSF CCF 2212261 and NSF CCF 2312775.
+The work of MF was supported in part by awards NSF CCF 2212261, NSF CCF 2312775, and the Moorthy Family Professorship at UW.
 RS thanks Yunzhen Yao and Yue Wu for insightful discussions.